 From 2003 to 2010 Dr. Ranum was a professor in the Department of Genetics, Cell Biology and Development at the University of Minnesota and the research director of the Paul and Sheila Wellstone Muscular Dystrophy Center.

-She moved to the University of Florida in 2010, to become the founding director of the Center for NeuroGenetics and a professor of Molecular Genetics and Microbiology and Neurology in the university’s College of Medicine.
+In 2010 She moved to the University of Florida in Gainesville, to become the founding director of the Center for NeuroGenetics and a professor of Molecular Genetics and Microbiology and Neurology in the university’s College of Medicine.
+We spoke with Dr. Ranum in October 2015:

 It was all very exciting.
 We had suspected that SCA1 could be an expansion mutation, and it was.
 It was a very electric time.